AOrps/Pandacademia/README.md

 * And provide more insight for universities about student health

 ## Objective
-Our overarching goal is to support pandemic management within academia,
+Our overarching goal is to support pandemic management within academia.

 **pandemic + academia = Pandacademia!**

-## Design
+## Technologies
-Some technologies that were used include:
+* Golang-Go
-* Flask
+* Nginx
-* Python
+* Bootstrap
 * numpy
 * pandas
 * matplotlib
 * Github

+## Considerations
 We wanted to include these data visualizations created by Jing Huo, but embeds were blocked so we weren't able to. https://colab.research.google.com/drive/1Hevj4QlZUzTOwBiTdwBUGzCWtS-MX87m?usp=sharing